Skopher/canvas-projects/README.md

-# canvas-projects
+# projects-site
-Repo to store HTML5 canvas projects
+Repo to store projects for my site